 Have you ever had a grilled caesar salad?
 So delicious with all that smoky flavor.
-This one is similar with the grilled romaine except that it’s topped off with a tasty balsamic vinaigrette.
+This Grilled Romaine with Prosciutto-Wrapped Shrimp is similar.
+After all, the romaine is grilled then topped off with a tasty balsamic vinaigrette.
 But it’s the grilled shrimp that’s been wrapped in thinly sliced prosciutto that takes it right over the top.

 Let’s talk about the vinaigrette.
 It’s best to prepare the dressing before working on the rest.
 Give the ingredients some time to hang out together.
 This one is easy to make and full of flavor.
 If you aren’t a big fan of a strong garlic flavor, cut down on the amount by using just half the clove.
 And instead of grating it, just mince it …the resulting flavor won’t be as intense.